BBC Television Shakespeare: Reception

 Writing for the New York Times, John J. O'Connor appreciated that Jones found smart ways for his characters to speak soliloquies to camera, and thought Gwilym was "immensely touching" as Pericles if somewhat physically slight for the role.
 But as a production, O'Connor found Pericles failed "to form a cohesive and convincing whole".
 Given the nature of the text, he felt it might require more directorial cutting and gimmicks.
 Roger Warren, in Shakespeare Quarterly, was impressed with the detailed, naturalistic sets, and appreciated Jones letting each location have its own distinctive atmosphere.
 Ryecart stood out in a "very subtle performance" as Lysimachus.
 However Warren found that the choice to enter into each part of the story without textual edits led to some longueurs in the earlier acts.
 Worse, Gwilym "lacked the wide vocal range needed" for the title role and "missed the sublime tenderness" needed for the reunion scene.

-Joan Hartwig, in Shakespeare on Film Newsletter, rejected Jones' "insistent realism" which stood "at odds with the remoteness and fairy-tale world".
+Joan Hartwig, in Shakespeare on Film Newsletter, rejected Jones's "insistent realism" which stood "at odds with the remoteness and fairy-tale world".
 It worked sometimes, as with the incest subplot that Shakespeare intended to be taken seriously.
 But much of the time the mixture of tragedy and comedy did not come through.
 Although Redman played Marina "sensitively and attractively', Gwilym's Pericles started off weak in contrast to King Antiochus and continued to seem like a victim throughout the play, looking "lost and unappealing", rather than commanding the audience's respect, when he washes up on shore in Pentapolis.
 Hartwig concluded that Gwilym took the part too seriously, and was not delicate enough in the reunion scene.
 In the same publication, Lewis Walker disagreed, concluded that almost everything works in the production, from the textual emendations to the music.
-By rendering many of the play's romantic elements more natural and personal, Jones created a "plausible, coherent production for a modern audience... unifying a diverse and fragmentary plot".
+By rendering many of the play's romantic elements more natural and personal, Jones created a "plausible, coherent production for a modern audience ... unifying a diverse and fragmentary plot".